technomancy/leiningen/README.md

   should not AOT-compile your project if other projects may depend upon it.

-**Q:** It looks like the classpath isn't honoring project.clj.
-**A:** Leiningen runs many things in a subclassloader so it can control the classpath and other things.
-Because of this, the standard (System/getProperty "java.class.path") call will return the classpath that Leiningen runs in, not the one that your project is run in.
-Your project's classpath is stored in the user/*classpath* var.

 **Q:** Is it possible to exclude indirect dependencies?
 **A:** Yes.
 Some libraries, such as log4j, depend on projects that are not included in public repositories and unnecessary for basic functionality.
-Projects listed as :dependencies may exclude any of their dependencies by using the :exclusions key, as demonstrated here:
+Projects listed as :dependencies may exclude any of their dependencies by using the :exclusions key.
+See sample.project.clj for details.

-    [log4j "1.2.15" :exclusions [javax.mail/mail
-                                 javax.jms/jms
-                                 com.sun.jdmk/jmxtools
-                                 com.sun.jmx/jmxri]]
+**Q:** It says a required artifact is missing for "super-pom".
+What's that?
+**A:** The Maven API that Leiningen uses refers to your project as "super-pom".
+It's just a quirk of the API.
+It probably means there is a typo in your :dependency declaration in project.clj.

 **Q:** How should I pick my version numbers?
 **A:** Use [semantic versioning](http://semver.org).

-**Q:** What happened to [Corkscrew](http://github.com/technomancy/corkscrew)?
-**A:** I tried, but I really couldn't make the wine metaphor work.
-That, and the Plexus Classworlds container was an ornery beast causing much frustration.
-The maven-ant-tasks API is much more manageable.

 ## Publishing